 After the body has been raised, the vibrator can be used to dislodge any material that is attached to the sides of the debris body.
 Activate the vibrator mechanism intermittently with the switch on the master control panel.
 Only use short vibrating blasts.
 Do NOT use long or continuous blasts.

 Crushing / Tipping Hazard To avoid injury or death:

-- Position unit on level stable ground.

-- Open rear door before dumping.

-- NEVER move the unit with the debris body in the up or raised position.
+- Open rear door before dumping. - NEVER move the unit with the debris body in the up or raised position.